FEBRUARY 2026 · 8 MIN READ

-This article explains what a mobile banking security assessment actually covers, what we typically find in East African banking apps, and why the backend API (not just the app itself) is often where the most critical vulnerabilities live.
+This article explains what a mobile banking security assessment actually covers, what we typically find in African banking apps, and why the backend API (not just the app itself) is often where the most critical vulnerabilities live.

 Mobile banking in East Africa: a rich target